christopher-hakkaart/nextflow/docs/troubleshooting/vscode.md

 3. Select the **Manage** icon.
 3. Enable **Nextflow > Debug** in the extension settings.

-## Filesystem changes

-The language server does not detect certain filesystem changes.
-For example, changing the current Git branch.
-Restart the language server from the command palette to sync it with your workspace.
-See [Stop and restart](#stop-and-restart) for more information.

-## Groovy scripts

-The language server provides limited support for Groovy scripts in the lib directory.
-Errors in Groovy scripts are not reported as diagnostics, and changing a Groovy script does not automatically re-compile the Nextflow scripts that reference it.
-Edit or close and re-open the Nextflow script to refresh the diagnostics.

 ## Report an issue

 Report issues at [`nextflow-io/vscode-language-nextflow`](https://github.com/nextflow-io/vscode-language-nextflow) or [`nextflow-io/language-server`](https://github.com/nextflow-io/language-server).
 When reporting issues, include a minimal code snippet that reproduces the issue and any error logs from the server.